unfoldingWord-dev/Resource-Container/docs/structure.rst

 - ``LICENSE.md``: contains the appropriate license information for the RC.
 - ``manifest.yaml``: is the RC :ref:`manifest`.
 - ``content``: contains the project files.
 The name of this directory is subject to the :ref:`manifest`.
-  It is also possible for there to be multiple directories or excluded altogether.
+  It is also possible for there to be multiple :ref:`Projects Directories <structure-content>` or be excluded altogether.

 .. _structure-content:

 Project Directory
 -----------------

-The folder structure of the project directory in RCs is mostly the same across RC types.
+The project directory is where all of the translation information exists for a single project within an RC.
-The most common structure is indicated below:
+Files in this directory may contain either meta data or readable text.

 .. code-block:: none